 If you’re one of those people who tells yourself you really want to escape from it all but has difficulty not checking Twitter or email, this secluded log cabin in the Green Mountains will hold you accountable.
-That’s ‘cause it’s completely off the grid.
-That means no electricity (though there are battery-powered lights, an outdoor solar-heated shower, and a wood cookstove).
-And no WiFi (meaning no apps of any kind, especially those involving swiping).
+That’s because it’s completely off the grid.
+That means no electricity (though there are battery-powered lights, an outdoor solar-heated shower, and a wood stove) and no W-iFi (meaning no apps of any kind, especially those involving swiping).
 Pack light (or be in good shape) because you’ll have to carry your luggage, food, and alcohol from the driveway (about a 10-minute hike).
-Entertain yourself by going on hikes with panoramic views, kayaking, fishing, mountain biking, taking a dip in the nearby swimming hole, roasting marshmallows over the campfire, or sitting in the rocking chair and reading a book.
+Entertain yourself by hiking, kayaking, fishing, mountain biking, taking a dip in the nearby swimming hole, roasting marshmallows over the campfire, or sitting in the rocking chair and reading a book.
 However, if (when?) all of the alone time starts to feel like a bit much, you can also drive 30 minutes to Burlington for a refresher on why you wanted to escape in the first place.

-Honky-tonk bars with live music, the Grand Ole Opry, Country Music Hall of Fame, the Johnny Cash Museum, estate tours, distilleries, great food, and so many bachelorette parties—there’s plenty to do in Nashville, and this charming (very, very, very white) 1928 studio guesthouse with a loft bed is the perfect pied-à-terre to rest your weary head after an adventure-filled day.
+Honky-tonk bars with live music, the Grand Ole Opry, the Country Music Hall of Fame, the Johnny Cash Museum, estate tours, distilleries, great food, and so many bachelorette parties—there’s plenty to do in Nashville, and this charming 1928 studio guesthouse with a loft bed is the perfect pied-à-terre to rest your weary head after an adventure-filled day.
 Need some R&R before you head back out on the town?
-Guests have access to the outdoor area with a swimming pool, chaise lounges, and a firepit.
+Guests have access to the outdoor area with a swimming pool, chaise lounges, and a fire pit.

 What guests say: “The space is clean, well decorated, and very functional, with lots of thoughtful extra touches to make our stay extra comfortable.
 The neighborhood is absolutely adorable and within walking distance of many great bars and restaurants.
 We would stay here again in a heartbeat!”

-If you need to disappear for a few days, you can do so almost literally with a stay at this mirrored glass cottage that reflects the giant sycamores and native oaks that surround it so as to almost camouflage it.
-The cottage sits near another nearby (but they face away from each other), and they both share the outside kitchen, lounge area, outdoor shower, redwood bathhouse, pool, hot tub, hammocks, and trampoline.
-(You can rent the two together if you want complete privacy or just the one if you think having company on occasion may be fun.)
-And though you really will feel like you’re in the middle of nowhere, you’ll only be five minutes from a trailhead that leads to the ocean and 10 minutes from all of the restaurants, tasting rooms, and shopping in downtown Santa Barbara.
+If you need to disappear for a few days, you can almost literally do so with a stay at this mirrored glass cottage, which reflects the giant sycamores and native oaks that surround it as a sort of camouflage.
+The cottage sits near another rental (but they face away from each other), and they both share the outside kitchen, lounge area, outdoor shower, redwood bathhouse, pool, hot tub, hammocks, and trampoline.
+(You can rent the two together if you want complete privacy, or just the one if you think having strange company on occasion may be fun.)
+While you really will feel like you’re in the middle of nowhere, you’ll only be five minutes from a trailhead that leads to the ocean and 10 minutes from all of the restaurants, tasting rooms, and shopping in downtown Santa Barbara.

 2 guests/$84 per night

-This “glamping” yurt is perfect for a traveler who wants to keep it low-key but also likes meeting other people while sharing a communal space since there are a couple of vintage campers nearby, and you’ll all share the communal fire pit.
-Don’t worry though: you’ll still have plenty of privacy and an outdoor shower and outhouse all to yourself.
-And, when you feel like getting out and exploring, downtown Austin is just a couple of miles away.
+This glamping yurt is perfect for a traveler who wants to keep it low-key but also likes meeting other people, since there are a couple of vintage campers nearby, and you’ll all share the communal fire pit.
+Don’t worry though: You’ll still have plenty of privacy and an outdoor shower and outhouse all to yourself.
+And when you feel like getting out and exploring, downtown Austin is just a couple of miles away.

 2 guests/$350 per night

-You’ll never get bored traveling solo in NYC, and that’s doubly so if you book a stay at this eclectic loft in a historic brownstone near Gramercy Park.
-The loft is ornate (to say the least—or rather: the most), so if you’re a minimalist, it will be way too hectic for you.
-But if you appreciate details like exposed brick walls and wood beams, ornate rugs and decor, a four-post bed, an antique secretary desk for catching up on your correspondence, an extra-deep clawfoot tub in the middle of the bedroom next to a roaring fireplace, then you’ll be in heaven.
+You’ll never get bored traveling solo in NYC, and that’s doubly true if you book a stay at this eclectic loft in a historic brownstone near Gramercy Park.
+The loft is ornate (to say the least), so if you’re a minimalist, it will be way too hectic for you.
+But if you appreciate details like exposed brick walls and wood beams, lavish rugs and decor, a four-poster bed, an antique secretary desk for catching up on your correspondence, an extra-deep clawfoot tub in the middle of the bedroom next to a roaring fireplace, then you’ll be in heaven.

-Part hobbit house, part Flinstone home, part igloo (except made of stone instead of snow), this cottage is comprised of two interconnected domes that look like they’re from another land and time but have legit modern amenities, like heated bathroom floors, WiFi, a “thermostatically controlled propane-fueled” wood stove, and a garden patio with a gas grill.
-The Battenkill River is a hop, skip, and a jump away for swimming, fishing, and kayaking; there’s plenty of nearby hiking (but the Appalachian Trail is just a 30-minute drive), and even though it feels completely remote, the bars and restaurants of Arlington are only 10 minutes by car.
+Part Hobbit house, part Flinstone home, part igloo (except made of stone instead of snow), this cottage is comprised of two interconnected domes that look like they’re from another land and time.
+But they have legit modern amenities, like heated bathroom floors, Wi-Fi, a “thermostatically controlled propane-fueled” wood stove, and a garden patio with a gas grill.
+The Battenkill River is a hop, skip, and jump away for swimming, fishing, and kayaking; there’s also plenty of nearby hiking, and the Appalachian Trail is just a 30-minute drive away.
+And even though it feels completely remote, the bars and restaurants of Arlington are only 10 minutes by car.

-What guests say: “There is so much positive to comment on, but to sum it up: if you are looking for a place to get some space from the business of your life, heal, process, and/or connect with a loved one - this is it.
+What guests say: “There is so much positive to comment on, but to sum it up: if you are looking for a place to get some space from the business of your life, heal, process, and/or connect with a loved one, this is it.
 The detailed beauty and care put into the dome is unlike anything I have ever seen.
 It feels like you are a part of nature without the actual camping aspect.
-Every corner and place you look is something to sit with and take in for a while.
 And it doesn’t just end with the inside of the dome—the entire property is magical.
 I felt like I was inside of a fairy tale, given the nurturing and care to process and heal from my life.”

-Set amid 72 acres in the Santa Cruz Mountains, you’ll find this enchanted dwelling that’s straight out of every child’s dreams.
-Or at least every child whose dreams involve a crazy treehouse in the middle of a redwood forest.
-(So, yeah—every child.)
-The tree house has tall ceilings (especially, you know, for a tree house).
-This oak spiral staircase leads to your cozy nest, where you’ll spend the night after a day of hiking, reading (books provided) by the pond, and soaking in the clawfoot bathtub under the canopy of redwood branches.
+Set amongst 72 acres in the Santa Cruz Mountains, this enchanted dwelling is straight out of every child’s dreams—or at least every child whose dreams involve a crazy treehouse in the middle of a redwood forest.
+(So, yeah, every child.)
+An oak spiral staircase leads to your cozy nest, where you’ll spend the night after a day of hiking, reading by the pond (books provided), and soaking in the clawfoot bathtub under the canopy of redwood branches.
 If you get a hankering for human interaction, you’ll easily find it at the nearby wineries and restaurants.